 As always before we look at the CAPE let us first look at other key FTSE 100 metrics:

-- The Price and the P/E Ratio allows us to calculate the FTSE 100 As Reported Earnings (which are the last reported year’s earnings and are made up of the sum of the latest two half years earnings) as 518.
-They are up 1.1% month on month but down 6.5% year on year.
-The Earnings Yield is therefore 8.5%.
+- The Price and the P/E Ratio allows us to calculate the FTSE 100 As Reported Earnings (which are the last reported year’s earnings and are made up of the sum of the latest two half years earnings) as 517.
+They are up 2.3% month on month and down 17.7% year on year.
+The Earnings Yield is therefore 8.7%.

-The first chart below provides a historic view of the Real (CPI adjusted) FTSE 100 Price and the Real FTSE 100 P/E. Look at the trend line of the Real Price.
-After you strip out the effects of inflation the perceived market value is doing not much more than oscillating above and below a flat line.
-This then presents a problem for any buy and holder reinforcing the importance of dividends.
-The second chart provides a historic view of the Real Earnings along with a rolling Real 10 Year Earnings Average for the FTSE 100.
+The first chart below provides a historic view of the Real (CPI adjusted) FTSE 100 Price and the Real FTSE 100 P/E. The second chart provides a historic view of the Real Earnings along with a rolling Real 10 Year Earnings Average for the FTSE 100.